mzhukov1973/gogs-creeping-madness-injector/README.md

 This is a 100% harmless script, (as opposed to a hack) written entirely according to relevant [Gogs](https://github.com/gogits/gogs) documentation, namely the [Custom Template](https://gogs.io/docs/features/custome_template) section, where the proper procedure to inject your own custom header and footer into every page of a working [Gogs](https://github.com/gogits/gogs) installation is described.

-It doesn't contaminate namespace (apart from a very few globals), doesn't slow down normal work process (it kicks in after a set period of user inactivity, by default - after 40 seconds), installation is trivial (you just copy two files and create or modify another two), all resulting changes are non-breaking and so far no adverse effects on users' work have been detected.
+It doesn't contaminate namespace (apart from a very few globals), doesn't slow down normal work process (it kicks in after a set period of user inactivity, by default - after 40 seconds), installation is trivial (you just copy three files and create or modify another two), all resulting changes are non-breaking and so far no adverse effects on users' work have been detected.

 You can fine-tune it to your tastes (parameters and a short description can be found at the top of ```long_hours.js``` file), though I sincerely recommend that you at least try it out for a short while with original settings.

 Obviously, everyone is different, but I think I've managed to nail down the perfect parameters required for the most psychedelic effect.. )))